 When it comes to the 5 senses, my sense of smell is the most acute.
 Nothing gets me quicker than a pleasant fragrance that just caresses my nostrils and envelopes me.
 I am a total sucker for clean fresh scents which are very subtle yet memorable.

-As a matter of fact, the first time I met my now-husband, the thing that really made an impression on me was how wonderful he smelled.
+As a matter of fact, the first time I met my beloved, the thing that really made an impression on me was how wonderful he smelled.
 I was immediately drawn to his scent because it wasn’t just about the perfume he was wearing; he just smelled like everything I liked: crisp, fresh, a little musky, a little mysterious, and some other scent I couldn’t quite place my finger on.
 I mentally ran through my catalogue of known scents, but I couldn’t place the fresh, yet extremely comforting fragrance emanating from him; I was hooked y’all!
 The rest is history.

 Uses for Reed Diffusers